Obituaries for the week of September 20, 2017

 Mrs. Jackson is survived by her four sons, Timothy Jackson of Loxley, Ala., Jason Jackson and Vance Turner, Jr., both of Perdido, Louie Jackson of Middle Town, Ohio; one daughter, Lori Jackson Stroud of Lake Charles, La. and nine grandchildren.

-Funeral services will be held Saturday, September 16, 2017 at Noon at Petty-Eastside Chapel Funeral Home with Sis.
+Funeral services were held Saturday, September 16, 2017 at Noon at Petty-Eastside Chapel Funeral Home with Sis.
 Wanda Hadley officiating.
-Burial will follow at the Pine Grove Freewill Baptist Cemetery.
+Burial followed at the Pine Grove Freewill Baptist Cemetery.

-The family will receive friends Saturday, September 16, 2017 from 10 a.m. until service time at Noon at Petty-Eastside Chapel Funeral Home.
+The family received friends Saturday, September 16, 2017 from 10 a.m. until service time at Noon at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Curtis Jackson, Caleb Ray, Brad Newsome, Terrence Newsome, Tyler Jackson and Lewis Jackson.
+Pallbearers were Curtis Jackson, Caleb Ray, Brad Newsome, Terrence Newsome, Tyler Jackson and Lewis Jackson.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.